langchain-ai/agentevals/python/README.md

 # 🦾⚖️ AgentEvals

-[Agentic applications](https://langchain-ai.github.io/langgraph/concepts/agentic_concepts/) give an LLM freedom over control flow in order to solve a problem.
-While this freedom can lead to more effective solutions when done well, it can be tricky to get right because LLMs are black boxes.
+[Agentic applications](https://langchain-ai.github.io/langgraph/concepts/agentic_concepts/) give an LLM freedom over control flow in order to solve problems.
+While this freedom can be extremely powerful, it can be tricky to get right because LLMs are black boxes.
 This makes effectively evaluating your agent's performance especially important.

-This package contains a collection of evaluators and utilities for evaluating the performance of your agents, with a focus on examining an agent's **trajectory**, It is intended to provide a good conceptual starting point for your agent's evals.
+This package contains a collection of evaluators and utilities for evaluating the performance of your agents, with a focus on examining an agent's **trajectory**.
+It is intended to provide a good conceptual starting point for your agent's evals.

 If you are looking for more general evaluation tools, please check out the companion package [`openevals`](https://github.com/langchain-ai/openevals).